 - higher layer configuration [‘unifiedtci-StateType’] is set to [‘JointULDL’][, and a MAC CE activates more than one target joint TCI.

-Upon receiving PDSCH carrying MAC-CE active TCI state list update at slot n, UE shall be able to receive PDCCH or PDSCH with the new target TCI states at the first slot that is after
+Upon receiving PDSCH carrying MAC-CE active TCI state list update at slot n, if all the TCI states in the active TCI state list is known, UE shall be able to receive PDCCH or PDSCH with the new target TCI states at the first slot that is after

 n +3Nslotsubframe,µ + (THARQ + TO*(Tfirst-SSB_List + TSSB-proc)) / NR slot length.